MooersLab/emacs-learning-spiral-hydra/README.md

 ## hydra-of-learning-spiral
 This is the master hydra that lists the commands that I am trying to master.
-It also calls subsidiary hydras that list
+This hydrad also calls subsidiary hydras that list
 - the keybindings that I think I have mastered,
 - the concepts that I am trying to master
 - the packages that I am trying to master.